etibger/colorwheel/README.md

 Ensure you have Python 3.14+ installed.

-Before working with the project, activate the virtual environment:
+Before working with the project without uv, activate the virtual environment:

 ```bash
 source .venv/bin/activate